2

 1

 • My utilization is actually fairly high; however, I have recently started making mid-month payments.
 I wonder if my timing has been such that I always have a zero balance when they report my utilization.
-Dec 10, 2018 at 14:37
+Commented Dec 10, 2018 at 14:37

 2